 In fact, when you connect with KitchenAid customer support about the Prop 65 warning, this will likely be their standard response: Some of the chemicals that have triggered the Prop 65 warning, may have been used during the manufacturing process.
-These are trace amounts and are not known to be unsafe to humans in these amounts.
+These are trace amounts and are not known to be unsafe for humans in these amounts.
 However, we are required to put a warning on all of our appliances.

 While all this sounds like a logical explanation, it still doesn’t explain why it is found on all KitchenAid’s non-electronic attachments.

-Will KitchenAid cause cancer?
+Will KitchenAid Cause Cancer?